September Mourning: History

 In early 2014 the band was signed to Virgin Records and started writing and recording their US debut.
 In mid 2014 a new song premiered on CrypticRock called "Superhuman", co-written by Kane Churko.
 Later that year, the band premiered a new song, "Children of Fate", co-written by Sahaj Ticotin and produced by Howard Benson on Loudwire.
 Sometime in 2015, their deal with Virgin Records was cut short because of the person that signed them into the label being terminated from his position.
 On July 12, 2015, September Mourning launched a Kickstarter campaign to fund the release of the first issue of a comic book connected to the project's storyline.
 The campaign achieved its funding goal in under 72 hours.
 In September, Loudwire premiered another track from their debut EP, Eye of the Storm.
 The EP, mixed and produced by Sahaj Ticotin, was released on October 2, 2015, through T-Boy Records.

 The comic titled A Murder of Reapers, was released in October 2015 through Top Cow Productions/Image Comics alongside Volume I, the band's first release in the US.
 The Front Row Report said, "all components of the project's impact present the sensation of strength and vitality.
 With such a unique method of storytelling and direct communication of passion, September Mourning have set themselves up for success with Volume 1".
 Live-metal.net stated that "in less than 20 minutes, Volume I establishes September Mourning as one of the few truly unique acts active today.
 The title implies this is the only beginning, which is a promising, exciting thought."

 The band signed to Sumerian Records in March 2016, and released the music video for "Eye of the Storm".
 The full-length album, Volume II produced by Sahaj Ticotin, was released on July 29, 2016, alongside the second issue of the comic.
 Lazar stated that "Volume II is a continuation of the first step in our journey which began with our self-released EP, Volume I and A Murder of Reapers, the first issue of our comic book.
 Volume II follows our hero, September Mourning's tale throughout the second issue of the comic book entitled, The Hand of Fate".
 To promote the release, an animated lyric video for "Skin and Bones" premiered on Loudwire in July 2016.
-Later in July the album released, being produced by Sajah Ticotin and containing 12 tracks.
+Later in July the album released, being produced by Sahaj Ticotin and containing 12 tracks.
 In January 2017 the music video for "20 Below" was released.
 The song peaked at number 39 on Hot Mainstream Rock Tracks.
 The final single from the album "'Til You See Heaven" released in August.